logan-bobo/personal_site/site/content/posts/blog/post.md

 title: "Creating an automated serverless website using AWS, GitHub and Terraform."
 date: "2022-03-19"
 draft: flase
-description: "Discover what the Hugo - LoveIt theme is all about and the core-concepts behind it."
 tags: ["AWS", "Cloud", "Terraform"]
 ---

-## Creating an automated serverless website using AWS, GitHub and Terraform.
 I wanted to create a personal website where I could display information about myself and post technical writing surrounding technologies or ideas I am interested in.
 For me the site had to be serverless, easy to manage posts and have fully automated deployments.
-The advantage of this is the less time I have to spend building the website or managing servers the more time I can spend on developing my engineering skills or studying for various certifications.
+The advantage of this is the less time I have to spend building the website or managing servers the more time I can spend on developing my engineering skills and working on other proejcts.
 This first led me to `Hugo`.
-A lightweight static site generator written in Go that allows me to control the site through `markdown`  and a `configuration.toml` file!
-On build `Hugo` will publish an artifact to `public/` in the site root directory.
+A lightweight static site generator written in `Go` that allows me to control the site through `markdown`  and a `configuration.toml` file!
+On build `Hugo` will publish an artefact to `public/` in the site root directory.
 This is the contents for the static site and where `index.html` will be placed.
 In fact, it's where you are reading this post from now.

 So now I have a framework.
 I've met some of my requirements outlined in my introduction.
-I still needed a serverless platform to deploy to.
-Amazon S3 meets the requirement in this scenario, whilst S3 is traditionally used for object level cloud storage, it also has a static website hosting setting for your S3 bucket.
-We can store our artifact produced by `Hugo` in a bucket and have S3 serve the contents.
-This works because the contents of this bucket are static web content.
-Anything that utilizes server-side processing such as PHP or Python would not be compatible with this feature.
+I still needed a serverless platform to deploy to. `Amazon S3` meets the requirement in this scenario, whilst `S3` is traditionally used for object level cloud storage, it also has a static website hosting feature.
+We can store our artefact produced by `Hugo` in a bucket and have `S3` serve the contents.
+This works because the contents of this bucket is static web content.
+Anything that utilizes server-side processing such as `PHP` or `Python` would not be compatible with this feature.

 For deployments I can use the same platform where I am storing the source code for this website, GitHub.
-The actions feature can create automations that will run our `Hugo` build and then push our artifact to S3.
+The actions feature can create automations that will run our `Hugo` build and then push our artefact to `S3`.

-During the deployment I also want to deploy the infrastructure then deploy our content to the bucket.
-For this I opted for Terraform, a widely popular infrastructure as code tool to manage my resources in AWS via code.
+During the deployment I want to deploy or change our infrastructure as well as deploy our artefact.
+For this I opted for Terraform, a widely popular infrastructure as code tool to manage my resources in `AWS` via code.
 This give us the advantage of having the configuration of our entire infrastructure stored in a version control system.
 Then from this we can execute automations to deploy our configurations programmatically.
-Also giving us the advantage of rebuilding the entire configuration at any point, iterate on changes faster and taking advantage of terraforms idempotency.
+Also giving us the advantage of rebuilding the entire configuration at any point, iterate on changes faster and take advantage of Terraforms idempotency.

 ![arch](/posts/blog/arch.png "arch")

 ## Installing and configuring Hugo
-I needed to install Hugo and its dependency `Go`.
+I needed to install `Hugo` and its dependency `Go`.
 - Install [Go](https://go.dev/doc/install).
 - Install [Hugo](https://gohugo.io/getting-started/installing/).

-After installing `hugo` and configuring my theme by adding several configurations to my `config.toml` in the root of the site.
+After installing `Hugo` and configuring my theme by adding several configurations to my `config.toml` in the root of the site.
 I am able to write posts in `markdown`, this is made even easier by running `hugo new posts/post.md`.
 Then test the configurations with `hugo serve` and run the site locally on the default `hugo` port so when I navigate to `127.0.0.1:1313` I am presented with my site and first post.

 ### First result
 As you can see from the minimal setup I have the ability to post content to my site with a nice theme.